survivejs/webpack-book/manuscript/developing/03_composing_configuration.md

 ## Benefits of Composing Configuration

-Splitting configuration allows you to keep on expanding the setup.
-The biggest win is the fact that you can extract commonalities between different targets.
+Configuration splitting allows you to keep on expanding the setup.
+The most significant win is the fact that you can extract commonalities between different targets.
 You can also identify smaller configuration parts to compose.
 These configuration parts can be pushed to packages of their own to consume across projects.

 Instead of duplicating similar configuration across multiple projects, you can manage configuration as a dependency now.
 As you figure out better ways to perform tasks, all your projects receive the improvements.

 Each approach comes with its pros and cons.
-Composition-based approach is a good starting point.
+The composition-based approach is a good starting point.
 In addition to composition, it gives you a limited amount of code to scan through, but it's a good idea to check out how other people do it too.
 You can find something that works the best based on your tastes.

 Perhaps the biggest problem is that with composition you need to know what you are doing, and it's possible you aren't going to get the composition right the first time around.
 But that's a software engineering problem that goes beyond webpack.

 You can always iterate on the interfaces and find better ones.
-By passing in a configuration object instead of multiple arguments, you can change the behavior of a part without effecting its API.
+By passing in a configuration object instead of multiple arguments, you can change the behavior of a part without affecting its API.
 You can expose API as you need it.

 ## Configuration Layouts

-In the book project, you push all of the configuration into two files: *webpack.config.js* and *webpack.parts.js*.
-The former contains higher level configuration while the latter lower level and isolates you from webpack specifics.
-The chosen approach allows more layouts, and you can evolve it further.
+In the book project, you will push all of the configuration into two files: *webpack.config.js* and *webpack.parts.js*.
+The former contains higher level configuration while the lower level isolates you from webpack specifics.
+The chosen approach allows more file layouts than the one we have.

 ### Split per Configuration Target